-Analysis of linear, quadratic, polynomial, exponential, logarithmic, rational, and radical functions and their graphs; linear and nonlinear inequalities; systems of equations; and matrices.
+Analysis of linear, piecewise, quadratic, polynomial, rational, inverse, exponential, and logarithmic functions; their applications; and their graphs.
 This class may include students from multiple sections.
 (Quantitative Skills, Natural Sciences, Elective)

-P in MATH 98/99 or MATH& 148 or equivalent
+P in MATH 98/99 or MATH \$248 or equivalent